dan-rodrigues/icestation-32/README.md

 *: Only one of these layer types can be enabled at any given time but they can be toggled multiple times in a frame using raster-timed updates.
 The 4x layer implementation is still included in this repo but was disabled due to VRAM usage constraints.

 **: Visual artefacts can been seen if more than one alpha-enabled layer intersects with another i.e. using overlapping sprites.

-***: While the system does have the pad interface implemented, it is only connected to a mock interface on the iCEBreaker board to use the 3 available buttons.
-Atleast one SNES PMOD is in development.
-When the ULX3S target is ready, more options for input will be available (i.e. more buttons, USB, Bluetooth...)

 ## Usage